 We have generated limited revenues to date from the sale of products.
-We have never been profitable and have incurred significant net losses each year since our inception, including a loss of \$4.4 million for the three months ended March 31, 2023, and we expect to continue to incur net operating losses for the foreseeable future.
-As of March 31, 2023, we had \$8.6 million in cash and cash equivalents and an accumulated deficit of \$145.7 million.
-In January and April 2023, the Company committed to a restructuring initiative designed to position the Company to explore a range of strategic and financing alternatives focused on maximizing stockholder value and accelerating the commercialization of the Pure-Vu System.
-If a strategic transaction is not completed, or if additional financing is not available, the Company may not be able to service our outstanding indebtedness and our payables and may have to file for bankruptcy protection or pursue a dissolution of the Company and liquidation of all of the Company's remaining assets.
-In such an event, the amount of cash available for distribution to the Company's shareholders, if any, will depend heavily on the timing of such decision, as with the passage of time the amount of cash available for distribution will be reduced as the Company continues to fund its operations and service the Company's outstanding indebtedness.
-The Company cannot provide assurance as to the amount of cash that will be available to distribute to shareholders, if any, after paying its debts and other obligations and setting aside funds for reserves, nor as to the timing of any such distribution, if any.
-Such conditions raise substantial doubts about the Company's ability to continue as a going concern.
+We have never been profitable and have incurred significant net losses each year since our inception, including a loss of \$7.4 million for the six months ended June 30, 2023, and we expect to continue to incur net operating losses for the foreseeable future.
+As of June 30, 2023, we had \$8.5 million in cash and cash equivalents and an accumulated deficit of \$148.7 million.
+In January and April 2023, we committed to a restructuring initiative designed to position us to explore a range of strategic and financing alternatives focused on maximizing stockholder value and accelerating the commercialization of the Pure-Vu System.
+If a strategic transaction is not completed, or if additional financing is not available, we may not be able to service our outstanding indebtedness and our payables and may have to file for bankruptcy protection or pursue a dissolution and liquidation of all of our remaining assets.
+In such an event, the amount of cash available for distribution to our shareholders, if any, will depend heavily on the timing of such decision, as with the passage of time the amount of cash that would be available to distribute to shareholders, if any, after paying our debts and other obligations and setting aside funds for reserves, nor as to the timing of any such distribution, if any.
+Such conditions raise substantial doubts about our ability to continue as a going concern.